pikawika/VUB-RL/README.md

 ## Project

 The main purpose of the RL course is to become familiar with different RL techniques and be capable of making an RL project yourselves.
-For this, the final deliverable is a project that consists of a proposal.
+For this, the final deliverable is a project that fulfils a student made proposal.

+The PDF report of this project can be found [here](paper/Lennert_Bontinck_RL_project.pdf), the source code of this LaTeX document is [also available](paper/source).

 > View project specific information [here](project/)